speps/speps.github.io/content/articles/torus-trooper-part3.md

 However, it's not too difficult once this is in place:

 * Apply the model-view matrix from the stack when you record the calls to `glVertex`, that's so one buffer can store vertices from multiple `glBegin`/`glEnd` pairs
-* When recording vertices, map the primitive type to triangles and lines buckets, that helps with performance as we can push more of the same data into the buffers.
+* When recording vertices, map the primitive type to triangles and lines buckets, that helps with performance as I can push more of the same data into the buffers.
 We map `GL_TRIANGLE_STRIP` to normal triangles, and we can also support `GL_QUADS` quite easily.
-We also map `GL_LINE_STRIP`/`GL_LINE_LOOP` to `GL_LINES`.
+I also map `GL_LINE_STRIP`/`GL_LINE_LOOP` to `GL_LINES`.
 * Render the primitives recorded so far whenever the state changes like `glBlendFunc` or the projection matrix changes

-It's now a lot faster as we don't have to upload to the GPU as often and the number of draw calls is significantly lower.
-However, we now have to do some matrix math CPU side in our own code.
-We're back to the steady 60 FPS we had back in immediate mode but the code now conforms to a more recent OpenGL API closer to what WebGL would expect.
+It's now a lot faster as I don't have to upload to the GPU as often and the number of draw calls is significantly lower.
+However, I now have to do some matrix math CPU side in our own code.
+It's back to the steady 60 FPS we had back in immediate mode but the code now conforms to a more recent OpenGL API closer to what WebGL would expect.

 Note that to simplify the porting effort, it's usually good to skip parts that will be an issue.
 Removing some code paths with less used features helps to reduce the amount of code that needs porting.
 For example, the title screen has a logo of the game loaded from a `.bmp` file.
 However, it also features text displayed as LCD style letters so I replaced the image with those letters and now nothing has to load images, removing some OpenGL, SDL and IO code.